ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 -   irr:  water used for crop irrigation
 -   ric:  water used for paddy-rice irrigation

-Water demand files for each sector need to be created, in mm per timestep per gridcell, so typically:
+Water demand files for each sector need to be created, in mm per day per gridcell, so typically:
 -   dom.nc (mm per timestep per gridcell) for domestic water demand
 -   liv.nc (mm per timestep per gridcell) for livestock water demand
 -   ene.nc (mm per timestep per gridcell) for energy-cooling water demand